WomensCodingCircle/CodingCirclePython/README.md

 ### Lesson 2: Conditional Execution
 Follows lesson 3 of UMich course.
 Introduces comparison and logical operators, if statements, and try except blocks. **Project** you create a program to suggest which car to buy.

+### Lesson 3: Functions
+Follows lesson 4 of UMich course.
+Introduces functions, modules, parameters, arguments, and the return statement. **Project** you will create a program that lets you roll the die in yatzee.